Big Rigs: Over the Road Racing: Reception

 Big Rigs: Over the Road Racing received "overwhelming dislike", according to the review aggregator website Metacritic.
-Based on five critic reviews, the site calculated a weighted average rating of 8/100, its lowest ever.
+Around the initial release, based on five critic reviews, the site calculated a weighted average rating of 8/100, its lowest ever.
+A sixth review dropped the score to 6/100 in 2025.
 The game also stood as the all-time worst game on GameRankings.
 Big Rigs has been cited as one of the worst video games of all time by GameSpot (2004), PC Gamer (2010 and 2019), Kotaku (2012 and 2015), Computer and Video Games (2013), Hardcore Gamer (2014), The Guardian (2015), and GamesRadar+ (2017).
 On X-Play's March 2004 "Games You Should Never Buy" segment, co-host Morgan Webb described Big Rigs as "the worst game ever made" and refused to score it, as the program's rating system did not allow for a zero score.
 Steve Haske of GameZone regarded it as the "most abysmal" racing game in 2011.

-Alex Navarro reviewed Big Rigs for GameSpot in January 2004 and criticized the game's high amount of bugs (including the absence of collision detection, enemy movement and game physics), lack of proper gameplay, and poor truck controls.
+Alex Navarro reviewed Big Rigs for GameSpot in January 2004 and criticized the game's high number of bugs (including the absence of collision detection, enemy movement, and game physics), lack of proper gameplay, and poor truck controls.
 Additionally, he labeled the game as "easily one of the worst-looking PC games released in years" and "almost completely broken and blatantly unfinished in nearly every way", declaring that Big Rigs was "as bad as your mind will allow you to comprehend".
-Navarro rated the game a 1/10 (described as "abysmal"), the lowest score on GameSpot up to that point.
-He later remarked that the game only received a 1/10 because it was the lowest possible score on GameSpot, arguing that the site should have introduced a 0/10 rating specifically for Big Rigs.
-The game remained the only one to have received that rating from GameSpot until 2013's Ride to Hell: Retribution.
-For the site's 2004 year-end accolades, Big Rigs was named the "Flat-Out Worst Game" and the editors stated that they would henceforth use the game's winning trophy as the representation for the award.
+Navarro rated the game a 1/10 (described as "abysmal"), the lowest score GameSpot allowed and had up to that point.
+He later argued that GameSpot should have introduced a 0/10 rating for Big Rigs.
+The game remained the only one to have received a 1/10 rating from GameSpot until 2013's Ride to Hell: Retribution.
+In the site's 2004 year-end accolades, Big Rigs was named the "Flat-Out Worst Game" and the editors stated that they would henceforth use the game's winning trophy to represent the award.